Are You a Legal Professional?

 1. Prioritize.
 Determine what insurance your local laws and your lease mandate, then pinpoint the additional kinds of losses common to your particular business.
 Take a complete inventory of all of your business property and determine the value and whether it is worth insuring.
 Don't insure against highly unlikely events.

 2. Choose a higher deductible.
-Your business can probably withstand the additional expense in the event of a loss, particularly when the alternative is underinsuring.
+Your business can probably withstand the additional expense of a higher deductible in the event of a loss, particularly when the alternative is underinsuring.

 3. Set up a risk management/loss reduction program.
 Insurers will often lower your rates if you put a program into place that will minimize losses from fire, theft, and employee and customer injuries.